fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     // more will go here
 });
 ```
-The `default` property of the primary schema is mapped to `model.radioVolume`, but the `minimum`,
+The `default` property of the Primary Schema is mapped to `model.radioVolume`, but the `minimum`,
 `maximum` and `divisibleBy` are not likely to change over the life of the component, so it’s not
 really appropriate to store them in the model.
 Instead, we create a `range` property as a
 component option.
 We define default values for the minimum, maximum and step, but
 the Framework will override these values using the content of the Primary Schema, as specified by
-the preference map.
+the  Preference Map.

-As we saw with the auto-pilot panel, we need to declare a named selector to identify the HTML
+As we saw with the auto-pilot Panel, we need to declare a named selector to identify the HTML
 element where the preference value will be bound:

 ```javascript